tidyverse/tidyverse.org/content/blog/pkgdown-2-0-0/index.md

 </div>

 This is a massive release that brings a major visual refresh and a huge number of improvements.
-This release would not have been possible without pkgdown's newest author [Maëlle Salmon](https://masalmon.eu), who was the powerhouse behind many of the improvements in this release, particularly the switch to bootstrap 5, improved customisation, and implementation of local search.
+This release would not have been possible without pkgdown's newest author, [Maëlle Salmon](https://masalmon.eu), who was the powerhouse behind many of the improvements in this release, particularly the switch to Bootstrap 5, improved customisation, and implementation of local search.

 There are way too many changes to describe individually here, so this post will focus on the most important new features:

 -   The new template that uses Bootstrap 5.
--   The most important new ways to customise your site.
+-   The exciting new ways to customise your site.
 -   Some of the biggest changes to code display.
 -   A grab bag of other cool features.